amazonlinux/amazon-linux-2023/Amazon-Linux-2022.0.20211118.0.md

 All of the Amazon Linux release notes for the year 2021, latest first, are listed in the table of contents\.

-The first Technology Preview of Amazon Linux 2022 was released on November 16, 2021\.
+The first Technology Preview of Amazon Linux 2022 was released on November 21, 2021 with the version number 2022.0.20211118\.
 It contains the following changes from Amazon Linux 2\.

 ### New features<a name="new-features"></a>